aleelasuksan/gowebbench/README.md

-# WTesting
-Web crawler integreated with load testing module in golang
+Web crawler and load testing module written in golang